nwj/nwj.sh/content/til.md

 A [punkahwallah](https://en.wikipedia.org/wiki/Punkah_wallah) was a servant who worked a manual cooling fan, often operated through a pulley system.
 Apparently the deaf were favored for this obsolete occupation, as they could not overhear confidential conversations happening around them.

+### Mathematics

+Little's Law, which states that, for a queue, the average number of items in queue (L) is equal to the average rate at which new items arrive (λ) times the average time an item spends in queue (W).
+So, L = λ * W. Useful for estimating one feature of a queue based on the other two features.

 ### Places

 The [Eye of the Sahara](https://en.wikipedia.org/wiki/Richat_Structure) is an eroded igneous rock dome that looks like a giant eye when viewed from above.
 The effect is like something out of science fiction.